-II Samuel is a book of grace.
+2 Samuel is a book of grace.
 Even though Israel did not deserve it, God consolidated the kingdom, gave them a strong king, defeated their enemies, and provided a covenant of an eternal kingdom.

-Even though David didn't deserve it, God proved His grace to be greater than David's sin.
+Even though David did not deserve it, God proved His grace to be greater than David's sin.
 David had to suffer the consequences of his sin, but God watched over him, preserved his rule, and provided the blessing of a kingly line which would provide Jesus, the Messiah and ultimate King of Israel.

-I. THE PATIENT YEARS (Chapters 1-4)
+I. David's Fame (1-10)